 beneath the water.

-Our group is convinced any safe boater is a safe boat can make
+Our group is convinced any safe boater in a safe boat can make this

-this voyage safely, comfortably, and affordably.
-After all, thousands
+voyage safely, comfortably, and affordably.
+After all, thousands have

 |Cruising the Tennessee River on America's Great Loop